Carlyle sells once-bankrupt U.S. auto parts supplier

 In December 2011, Carlyle Strategic Partners announced the sale of another auto parts supplier it had picked up from bankruptcy, Diversified Machine Inc. This was also sold to a private equity firm, Platinum Equity.

-American Securities beat competition from Linamar Corp (LNR.TO), Canada’s second-largest auto supplier, to acquire Metaldyne, people familiar with the matter previously told Reuters.
+American Securities beat competition from Linamar Corp , Canada’s second-largest auto supplier, to acquire Metaldyne, people familiar with the matter previously told Reuters.

 “We plan to continue on the growth trajectory that the company is on.
 We are in a very solid market in the U.S. and Asia for auto demand.
 Europe is soft, declining and rationalizing, we feel OK with that,” said American Securities director Kevin Penn.